 Sitting around in your PJs doesn’t give the impression you are in work mode.
 Plus, if you’re a manager, it won’t help you to gain respect from your team.

 Make sure that your dirty washing, used breakfast bowls and children’s toys loitering in the background are put away.

-You don’t want work colleagues thinking you‘re untidy or lazy as that won’t have a good impression on your work ethic.
+You don’t want work colleagues to think you‘re untidy or lazy as that won’t have a good impression on your work ethic.

 Make sure the space behind you is clean and tidy.

 There is nothing worse than not seeing who you’re talking to (unless you’re unable to hear them, more on that in a minute).

 Do not position yourself with an open window in the background.
 Your face will be dark and almost unrecognisable.